Ruach/ruach.github.io/_posts/CCA/map-untrusted-for-dma-from-realm.md

 to trusted before, but currently mapped to untrusted can be treated as non-MMIO memory, and its fault will be handled by user_mem_abort not by the io_mem_abort.

-Also note that the fault_ipa itself it passed to the user_mem_abort without masking out the MSB.
+Also note that the fault_ipa.
+It is passed to the user_mem_abort without masking out the MSB.
 However, before invoking the io_mem_abort, it masks out the MSB from the fault_ipa.
 It is easy to find the reason when you think about it carefully. io_mem_abort needs the IPA to check if it is within MMIO range and